MultiTech-FAE/mpower_custom_app_template/src/config/README.md

 # ./config

-Include this directory and a base configuration file when the mPower custom application requires a configuration file.
+To use a configuration file with the application, include this directory along with a sample configuration file and documentation in the packaged mPower custom application.

-The ./config directory will be installed in the same directory as the custom application (usually /var/config/app/mPowerCustomAppName.)